-- 1) This year the college was able to fill 21 vacant posts for the Teaching Faculty and 01 Librarian through the College Service Commission, West Bengal.
-This has been a great boost for the Teaching-Learning process of the college. - 2) 07 vacant Non-teaching staff positions have also been filled up during this session.
-This has resulted in smooth-running of the college Office and the respective Departments.
+1) This year the college was able to fill 1 vacant posts for the Teaching Faculty through the College Service Commission, West Bengal.
+This has been a great boost for the Teaching-Learning process of the college.

 6.3.8 Industry Interaction / Collaboration